Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Literature Review

 Despite these advances, most existing mechanisms primarily focus on protecting information/data privacy (what to sense) and location privacy (where to sense).
-In dynamic MCS, however, an equally critical yet under explored dimension is intent (or preference) privacy, namely, which tasks a worker is willing/unwilling to undertake and how such preferences evolve over time.
-Most efforts rely on explicit preference disclosure, repeated bidding, or fine-grained interaction records, which may inadvertently expose task-selection traces and enable one-/multi-snapshot inference of long-term worker behaviors, even under the honest-but-curious platform assumption.
-Consequently, while prior studies predominantly safeguard data, location, or identity privacy, \textit{intent privacy under repeated observations remains insufficiently addressed, particularly in dynamic, low-interaction settings.} Table \ref{Tab.
-RW} compares our study with representative existing approaches.
+In dynamic MCS, however, an equally critical yet underexplored dimension is intent or preference privacy, namely, which tasks a worker is willing or unwilling to undertake and how such preferences evolve over time.
+Many existing mechanisms rely on explicit preference disclosure, repeated bidding, or fine-grained interaction records, which may expose task-selection traces and enable one- or multi-snapshot inference of long-term worker behaviors, even under the honest-but-curious platform assumption.
+Consequently, while prior studies mainly safeguard data, location, or identity privacy, \textit{intent privacy under repeated observations remains insufficiently addressed, especially when dynamic MCS requires low-interaction service provisioning.} Table~\ref{Tab.
+RW} compares iParts with representative existing approaches.